-- The Osher office will send emails to remind you of upcoming Osher or Carnegie Mellon activities.
-The Weekly Essentials can be found on cmu.edu/osher. - The Osher office will send email notices for important course changes, and if necessary, also a robo call/text notice. - While the internet has a lot of fun and thoughtful "stuff" to share, it is important for you to know that who you are sending "stuff" to is a personal friend and that they want to receive what you want to share.
+The Osher office will send emails to remind you of upcoming Osher or Carnegie Mellon activities.
+The Weekly Essentials can be found on cmu.edu/osher.

+- The Osher office will send email notices for important course changes. - While the internet has a lot of fun and thoughtful "stuff" to share, it is important for you to know that who you are sending "stuff" to is a personal friend and that they want to receive what you want to share.
 Using Osher members' emails for non-Osher "stuff" is not appropriate.
 Please ask permission first; to not do so goes against the Osher Privacy Policy.